-1. It provides more surface area for the beneficial bacteria to live and helps convert ammonia and nitrites into nitrates.
+A biofilter provides more surface area for the beneficial bacteria to live and helps convert ammonia into nutrients for the plants.

-5. Very easy to use and require very little maintenance.
+A biofilter is easy to use and requires very little maintenance.

 Before you decide to use biofilter in your aquaponics system, you must be aware of these considerations.

-Biofilters are not for large solid fish wastes.
-Solids must be screened because this will possibly block the pipes.
-Once these solids accumulate in your biofilter, this will create areas known as aerobic zones that will attract bacteria and reduce your biofilter's surface area.
-This will reduce your biofilter's efficiency, which will result in a high ammonia level, which is not suitable for fish and plants.
-That is why it is important that you add a standard filter that will remove the solid.
+Biofilters cannot remove large solid waste, so solids must be screened because this will possibly block the pipes.
+Once these solids accumulate in your biofilter, this will create areas known as aerobic zones that will attract harmful bacteria and reduce your biofilter's surface area.
+This will reduce your biofilter's efficiency, resulting in a high ammonia level, which is unsuitable for fish and plants.
+That is why it is essential that you add a standard filter that will remove the solid.

-In an aquaponics system, the bacteria are exposed to the air.
-Adding a biofilter to your aquaponics system will contain the bacteria in the filter.
-So you have to make sure that your filter has enough air supply to ensure that the bacteria are not deprived of air.
+In an aquaponics system, the bacteria need air.
+So you have to ensure that your filter has enough air supply to ensure the bacteria are not deprived of air.

 If you are running a low fish density, then you don't need a biofilter.
-Low quantities of fish will not produce enough waste to justify the use of a biofilter.
+Low quantities of fish will not produce enough waste to justify using a biofilter.
 The plant's roots will provide enough surface area for the bacteria to convert ammonia into nitrates.

 Biofiltration in aquaponics happens in three main steps.
-This process is for typical aquaponics set up.
+This process is for a typical aquaponics setup.
 The process or steps may vary depending on your biofilter design.